Nearing the end of Miquon Blue today, my youngest daughter encountered fractions greater than one. She collapsed on the floor of my bedroom in tears.

 “I can’t do more than eight.
 It’s too much!”

 It was too much numerically, since the fractions were originally made (in her mind) by cutting a single bar into pieces.
 How could there be more pieces than the bar she had started with?
 It was too much emotionally, as well.
 She threw herself onto a pile of blankets and hid her face in the folds of cloth.

 What’s in a Name?

 “It’s okay to have fractions that are bigger than a whole thing, you know.”
 I tried my most encouraging voice.
-“If we had grilled cheese sandwiches for lunch, you could have three halves of a sandwich, couldn’t you?”
+“If we had grilled cheese sandwiches for lunch, and we cut each sandwich in half, you could have three halves, couldn’t you?”

 Whimper.
 Sniffle.
 No reply.

 “You don’t like these fraction, do you?
 Somebody else who didn’t like this sort of fractions gave them their name.
 He called them improper fractions.
 Do you know what improper means?”

 “You’ve got it!
 Fractions bigger than one just don’t seem right, do they?
 So he called them improper fractions, and that’s what we still call them today.”

 A weak smile.

 I had mercy on her — after all, she is only in second grade.
 I told her she could skip all the fractions that were greater than one whole thing.
 She will have to learn how to work with improper fractions in a few years, but for now, I gave her my permission to ignore them.
 She happily scribbled over the questions and put her workbook away.